makeasnek/FindTheMag2/readme.md

 This tool doesn't know about GPUs or different apps, it just calculates an average credits/hour over all work units sent to you by the project.
 It is generally adviseable to disable CPU tasks in your preferences on the project site if you are able to crunch GPU workunits since they generally grant more credit per watt and more credit per hour.
-But ultimate the efficiency of crunching GPU vs CPU is up to the project and how they make their WUs.
+But ultimately the efficiency of crunching GPU vs CPU is up to the project and how they make their WUs.
 If you are using this tool to directly control BOINC, it will work to make sure your CPU and GPU are always as fully utilized as possible.

 <b>What about if my hardware changes?
 If I add/remove a CPU/GPU?</b>